lasti15/RoVi2-PickHandProject/hwcomponents/caros_universalrobot/mainpage.md

     roslaunch caros_universalrobot simple_demo_using_move_ptp.test

+The test launch scripts are making use of the environment variable ```RW_ROOT``` to find the default basic scene that is located within a compatible RobWork version.

 ### Using debug verbosity ###
 To enable debug verbosity and thus hopefully make it easier to diagnose issues, then a rosconsole debug configuration file has to be present (see https://gitlab.com/caro-sdu/caros/wikis/Tests#example-rosconsole_debug-conf):